JonathanFrias/PHP-Database-Helper/README.md

     new User($db, 'users');

-By default it will also look for a primary key called tablename_id or in our case user_id.
+By default it will also look for a primary key called classname_id or in our case user_id.
 There is no need to override in this case but you can specify it here.

     $user = new User($db, 'users', 'user_id');